Lucius Marcius Philippus (consul 91 BC): Consulship

-The Civil Wars and After
+Civil wars and later life

-Philippus did not play much of a part in the early stages of the Civil Wars of the 80s.
-While Cicero mentions that Philippus was sympathetic to Sulla's party, he remained in Rome unmolested during Cinna's time in power.
+Philippus did not play much of a part in the early stages of the civil wars of the 80s.
+While Cicero mentions that Philippus was sympathetic to Sulla, he remained in Rome unmolested during Cinna's time in power.
 He even became censor with Marcus Perperna in 86 BC, and is said to have expelled his own uncle Appius Claudius from the senate.
 However, Philippus went over to Sulla's side after the latter's return to Italy in 83 BC, and served as Sulla's legate in Sardinia during the war.

 After Sulla's victory in 82 BC, Philippus was left as one of the most senior politicians in the much-depleted Senate, and may have delivered the main oration at Sulla's grand state funeral in 79 BC.
 As the de facto champion of Sulla's regime, Philippus became the main senatorial opponent of Marcus Aemilius Lepidus (father of the triumvir of the same name), who in 78 BC attempted to repeal the laws and constitution left in place by Sulla.
 Sallust preserves a version of Philippus' speech against Lepidus in his fragmentary Histories, in which Philippus rallies the Senate and proposes the senatus consultum ultimum charging Quintus Catulus and Pompey with putting down the revolt.